 Are you planning on going to Japan for the first time?
 Being all excited?
 Wondering what to expect?
 Having a million questions?
 Well, I recently came back from my first big Japan-adventure and let me tell you: It was just overwhelming; in a good way!

-As I had the chance to travel for three weeks, I know that not everybody has the opportunity to leave for so long.
-Therefore, based on my itinerary, I put together a travel guide that can be individually adjusted to your personal trip – for one, two, or three weeks in the Land of the Rising Sun.
+I had the chance to travel for three weeks.
+However, I know that not everybody has the opportunity to leave for so long.
+Therefore, based on my itinerary, I put together a travel guide.
+You can adjust it individually to your personal trip – for one, two, or three weeks in the Land of the Rising Sun.

 I’ve heard that there are people travelling periodically to the region west of Tokyo just to take a good shot of Mount Fuji.

 Ready for a trip back in time?
-For narrow alleys lined with old wooden merchants’ houses dating to the Edo Period?
-For a dozen fascinating museums?
+To walk narrow alleys lined with old wooden merchants’ houses dating to the Edo Period?
+Visiting a dozen fascinating museums?
 For platters of Hida Beef that just melts in your mouth?
 If so, Takayama, nestled between the mountains of the Gifu prefecture, is the perfect place for you.

 And although it might be already challenging enough to fit all the landmarks downtown Takayama into your itinerary, you should, nonetheless, by no means miss a little side trip to Shirakawago village – which even made it to the World Heritage Site list in 1995.